dh-atlas/white-book/Whitebook.md

 ### **Keyword extraction** {#keyword-extraction}

-For specified fields CLEF provides a knowledge extraction function that retrieves named entities and Linked Open Data from SPARQL endpoints, APIs, and static files (in CSV, JSON, and XML format).
-It uses SPARQL Anything[^185] to query these static files and convert them to RDF format.
+For specified fields, CLEF provides a knowledge extraction function that retrieves named entities and Linked Open Data from SPARQL endpoints, APIs, and static files (in CSV, JSON, and XML format).
+It uses SPARQL Anything[^191] to query these static files and convert them to RDF format.
 This feature is currently not available for ATLAS, but will be implemented soon.

 To make this feature more user-friendly, users can rely on manual extraction, simply providing a document URL, and the system automatically identifies its structure.
 Through a dropdown menu, users can select elements to extract and set basic filters like minimum occurrences.
 The system then handles the technical SPARQL query conversion.
 The extraction process includes automatic entity reconciliation: extracted entities are reconciled to URIs in sources like Wikidata and VIAF and are shown to users to approve/discard.
 Approved terms are included in the data as machine-readable keywords associated with the subject entity.